-At one end of the generous foyer is a glazed fire stair that rises through the building, while at the other is a cafe where all building users can meet with access to a sunny external terrace.
-The control room occupies an area that’s 30x40m long, vast enough to bring all the critical operations teams together.
-At 40m long, the largest digital screen in the Southern Hemisphere has been incorporated, enabling the controllers to monitor the network and multi-channel live stream images.
+The control room occupies an area vast enough to bring all the critical operations teams together.
+Leveraging the 40-metre length of the building, the largest digital screen in the Southern Hemisphere has been incorporated, enabling the controllers to monitor the network and multi-channel live stream images.
 The high ceiling has clerestory windows directing natural light over a flexible working environment.
 This crucial space has been placed at the top of the building with the associated plant and support spaces located on the floors immediately below.

 This building has become a local landmark by distinguishing itself from its neighbours and designing its architectural expression to its purpose.